shxrun/innovet/README.md

-InnoVet: AI-Powered Veterinary Disease Prediction System
+InnoVet: Veterinary Disease Prediction System

-An intelligent veterinary web application that assists pet owners and veterinarians by predicting possible pet diseases using Machine Learning.
+A veterinary web application that assists pet owners and veterinarians by predicting possible pet diseases using Machine Learning.
 The system provides disease predictions based on pet symptoms and helps improve the efficiency of preliminary diagnosis.

 ---

 ## 📖 Overview

-InnoVet is a full-stack web application that combines Artificial Intelligence and modern web technologies to support veterinary healthcare.
+InnoVet is a web application that combines Artificial Intelligence and modern web technologies to support veterinary healthcare.

 The system allows users to enter pet information and symptoms, then utilizes trained machine learning models to predict potential diseases and provide diagnostic insights.